Contrasting Central Energy Partners (OTCMKTS:ENGY) & World Fuel Services (NYSE:INT)

-Central Energy Partners (OTCMKTS:ENGY – Get Rating) and World Fuel Services (NYSE:INT – Get Rating) are both oils/energy companies, but which is the superior investment?
-We will contrast the two businesses based on the strength of their institutional ownership, valuation, earnings, risk, dividends, analyst recommendations and profitability.
+Central Energy Partners (OTCMKTS:ENGY – Get Rating) and World Fuel Services (NYSE:INT – Get Rating) are both oils/energy companies, but which is the superior stock?
+We will contrast the two businesses based on the strength of their risk, earnings, valuation, institutional ownership, analyst recommendations, dividends and profitability.

 |Sell Ratings